Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 It is a floor or covering of the ship hull structure.
 There can be multiple decks on the ship.
 The topmost deck is called the main deck or weather deck.

 It also bears maximum exposure to the weather.
-There are 6 types of decks depending on the position.
+There are six types of decks depending on the position.
 These are the main deck, poop deck, upper deck, lower deck, weather deck, and foredeck.

-The primary function of the deck is to hold the hill structure and give a platform to stand and guard them against exterior or uncertain weather conditions.
+The primary function of the deck is to hold the hill structure and provide a platform to stand and guard against exterior or uncertain weather conditions.

 Mast